Anton spent 3 years working at an online music magazine as a writer, interviewer, photographer, editor, and eventually co-editor-in-chief.

 This one may be relevant to the research section, but it’s a little more than that.
 It’s going that extra inch to find a deep cut that they forgot or asking them about a certain show that is considered one of their greats.
 This extra digging may inspire some nostalgia that may lead to a great story.

 When asking personal questions, make sure you tread lightly.
-If done correctly, this can show the artist that he or she is more than just another 20 minutes of tape in your dictaphone, and they may open up on a whole other level.
+If done correctly, this can show the artist that you take them very seriously, and they may open up on a whole other level.
 However, try to stay away from the dirt.
 No one appreciates when you drag skeletons out of the closet or bring up a topic that has already been beaten to death.
 That said, some artists may actually enjoy that.
 If so, don’t go overboard.

 Don’t be afraid to put on the gloves.
 Never bring a confrontational attitude to an interview.
 That will get you nowhere.
 Nevertheless, don’t be a pushover.
 You’re a professional who is doing their job and you need to get that answer on the page.
 So, prod a bit harder if your subject is being hard on you, but don’t turn into a raging bull (or make their nostrils flair either).